grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # (experimental) Request ingesters stream chunks.
 Ingesters will only respond
 # with a stream of chunks if the target ingester supports this, and this
 # preference will be ignored by ingesters that do not support this.
-# CLI flag: -querier.prefer-streaming-chunks
+# CLI flag: -querier.prefer-streaming-chunks-from-ingesters
-[prefer_streaming_chunks: <boolean> | default = false]
+[prefer_streaming_chunks_from_ingesters: <boolean> | default = false]

-# (experimental) Request storegateway stream chunks.
-Storegateway will only
+# (experimental) Request store-gateways stream chunks.
+Store-gateways will only
-# respond with a stream of chunks if the target storegateway supports this, and
+# respond with a stream of chunks if the target store-gateway supports this, and
-# this preference will be ignored by storegateway that do not support this.
+# this preference will be ignored by store-gateways that do not support this.
-# CLI flag: -querier.prefer-streaming-chunks-store-gateway
+# CLI flag: -querier.prefer-streaming-chunks-from-store-gateways
-[prefer_streaming_chunks_store_gateway: <boolean> | default = false]
+[prefer_streaming_chunks_from_store_gateways: <boolean> | default = false]

 # (experimental) Number of series to buffer per ingester when streaming chunks
 # from ingesters.
 # CLI flag: -querier.streaming-chunks-per-ingester-buffer-size
 [streaming_chunks_per_ingester_series_buffer_size: <int> | default = 256]

-# (experimental) Number of series to buffer per storegateway when streaming
+# (experimental) Number of series to buffer per store-gateway when streaming
-# chunks from storegateway.
+# chunks from store-gateways.
 # CLI flag: -querier.streaming-chunks-per-store-gateway-buffer-size
 [streaming_chunks_per_store_gateway_series_buffer_size: <int> | default = 256]